 A vehicle must be insured to be driven.
 If the vehicle was insured, you should have a policy listing the vehicle, its VIN number and the effective date of coverage.
 That evidence, if presented in court, should absolve you of the offense.
 Otherwise, you need to obtain and FR-19 Form from your...Read more »

 So I got a speeding ticket for driving 88 MPH on a 65 MPH zone, for a fine of $290.
 I don't mind paying the fine but I do not want to points and for my insurance to go up.
 If I want to somehow get that waived, would I be requesting for a waiver hearing or requesting for a trail?
-Would there also be...
+Would there...
 Read more »

 The short answer is yes, you can fight the ticket.
 However, if the other party appears in court, the decision will ultimately be based on that parties word versus your word.
 However, if there was no personal injury it is quite possible unless the officer actually witnessed the accident, that the...Read more »